 - Cut the pork belly into finger sized pieces

-- Place a medium sized pot on the stove at high heat and add the water and the remaining ingredients and give it a good swirl
+- Place a medium sized pot on the stove at high heat and add the chicken stock and the remaining ingredients and give it a good swirl

 - Once boiling add the pork belly